WSU-kduncan/ceg3120-cicd-T0mmyt0m/README-CD.md

 This document explains how to manage versioning with Git tags, semantic versioning, and how to automate container image builds and pushes using GitHub Actions.

+Continuous Deployment Project Overview

+    What is the goal of this project
+    What tools are used in this project and what are their roles Diagram of project
+    [If applicable] What is not working in this project
+## Project goals

+The goal of this project is to automate the deployment of a Dockerized Angular application Image to an AWS EC2 instance using a CD pipeline.
+It ensures that whenever a new Docker image is pushed to DockerHub (via GitHub Actions), a webhook listener on the EC2 instance automatically:

+ - Pulls the latest image

+ - Stops and removes the old container

+ - Runs the new container

+## Tools and Their Roles

+### AWS EC2:
+ - Hosts the application server (runs Docker, webhook listener).

+### Docker:
+ - Packages the Angular app into a container image; runs containers on EC2.

+### DockerHub:
+ - Stores and distributes the Docker images; triggers webhooks when new images are pushed.

+### GitHub:
+ - Source code repository; optionally uses GitHub Actions to build and push images to DockerHub.

+### Webhook (adnanh's webhook):
+ - Listens for incoming HTTP payloads from DockerHub and triggers the bash deployment script.

+### Systemd (webhook.service):
+ - Ensures the webhook listener auto-starts and stays running on EC2.

+### Script (deploy.sh):
+ - Handles pulling the new Docker image, stopping/removing the old container, and starting the updated one automatically.

 # Part 1

 ## Generating Tags